isblab/prism/README.md

 python ../../src/main.py  --input cluster.0.prism.npz --output output/ --voxel_size 2 --return_spread --classes 2 --cores 16 --models 1.0 -n_breaks 50
 ```

-#### Tips to improve the usability of PrISM output
+#### Tips for running PrISM

 - Increase the `voxel_size` parameter if you are out of memory or if computation takes a lot of time.
 - Increase the `n_breaks` parameter if memory consumption is high.
 However, this will increase the time taken.
-- Decrease the fraction of models (`models`) parameter if computation is expensive.
+- Decrease the fraction of models (`models`) parameter if iterating through the input models is taking a long time.
+This selects a random fraction of models for precision calculation.
-- Use selection mode in sampcon if there is a region fixed while sampling.
-This avoids having to calculate patches on the fixed region
+- Use selection mode (`-sn`) in [sampcon](https://github.com/salilab/imp-sampcon) if some parts of the sustem were fixed during sampling.
+This avoids having to calculate patches on the fixed parts.
-- For multi-scale systems use the coarsest resolution (`-r`) in sampcon to speed up calculations
+- For multi-scale systems use the coarsest resolution (`-r`) in [sampcon](https://github.com/salilab/imp-sampcon) to speed up precision calculation in PrISM.

 ## Step 2.
 Getting the precision-colored model from PrISM
 The previous `main.py` command, on running successfully, produces a file `annotations.txt` in the output directory.

 The next command uses information from this file to color the beads of a representative model (e.g., the cluster center model).

-For the `NPZ` input, the `-su`, `-r`, and `-sn` options should be **identical** to what was passed in the sampcon step `exhaust.py`.
+For the `NPZ` input, the `-su`, `-r`, and `-sn` options should be **identical** to what was passed in the [sampcon](https://github.com/salilab/imp-sampcon) step `exhaust.py`.

 The representative model is specified by the `-i` option.